florimondmanca/bocadillo-ws-test/README.md

 # ws-test

-Example application to debug `1006` connection closure issues when running the code from the [Bocadillo tutorial](https://bocadilloproject.github.io/guide/tutorial.html#trying-out-the-websocket-endpoint).
+Example application to debug unexpected connection closures when running the code from the [Bocadillo tutorial](https://bocadilloproject.github.io/guide/tutorial.html#trying-out-the-websocket-endpoint).

 ## Usage